 The humble cottage kitchen was quiet, except for the crackling of a small fire in the woodstove.
-The elderly man seated at the table cleared his throat and the woman cast a sharp glance at him.
-She made a show of putting the teakettle on the top of the woodstove, and then looked over her shoulder at the half-grown German shepherd shivering on the flagged stone floor.
+The elderly man seated at the table cleared his throat, and the woman standing by the woodstove turned to cast a sharp glance at him.
+She made a show of putting the teakettle on the top of the stove, and then looked over her shoulder at the half-grown German shepherd shivering on the flagged stone floor.

 "You found another waif, Oskar?" she asked.